 The name of the measurement file is in the input deck and a pointer to this file has already been internally cached in the SEAppModule when the network was assigned.
-The measurement file name is stored in the measurementList field.
+The measurement file name is stored in the measurementList field within the State_estimation block.

-The network object can be initialized and the exchange buffers set up by calling the method followed by void solve()
+The network object can be initialized and the exchange buffers set up by calling the to obtain the solution to the system.
+Results can be written out to standard out using the method void write()

 '''

 void initialize()

+method followed by

+void solve()

 '''